 Information on expected default shell and caveats for Debian shells

-Splunk Enterprise expects you to run commands from the
+dash shell.
+Splunk Enterprise expects to run commands using the

 bash to be available from